Orms | Adaptive Reuse Architecture | Autodesk

 In the building industry, you did not have a prototype.
 Every building we build is the prototype and the finished product.

-[Autodesk] Revit and 3D modelling allows us to understand complex shapes a lot better.
-Using a digital twin (US Site) of the building itself, we can zoom into every single aspect.
-We can spin it around, coordinate it with the structural engineer, with everyone else before we even start onsite.

-Middlebrook: We did as much research as we could to find the bones of the building and then using Revit we built a complete 3D model.
+Middlebrook: We did as much research as we could to find the bones of the building, and then using Revit we built a complete 3D model (US Site).
 And that’s allowed us to really retain as much of the existing building as possible.

-Within Revit, you can assign properties to the materials – the embodied carbon, for example – and that allows us to quantify how much carbon is going to be used.

-Michael Stankiewicz, Senior Mechanical Engineer, Arup: When we design a building in a refurbishment setting, we are instantly constrained.
-To get to that next level of sustainability, we need to understand heating, cooling, ventilation, lighting, granular detail and really design how to use energy wherever it’s needed.
-Having a tool like Revit means that we can map out energy systems, designing extremely efficient buildings.

 Natterodt: We need to ensure that the buildings we do build now are adaptable.
 We need to have the documentation in place to ensure that elements can be reused.